dotnet/arcade/Documentation/UnifiedBuild/VMR-Full-Code-Flow.md

     # Changes in the target repo conflict, we have to create the branch from the previous point
     # This is shown in the "Conflicts" section below (🖼️ Image 6)
     # We recreate the last flown state, apply new diff on top and create a PR
-    # The changes that were already merged before will be transparently hidden by git
+    # The changes that were already merged before (the previously flown state)
+    # will be transparently hidden when resolving the conflict in the new PR
     if $source_repo is VMR:
       forward_flow($last_source_sha)
     else: